adamtow/autocuts-admin/docs/index.md

 ****

-<span id="limitations"></span>
+<span id="faq"></span>
-## Limitations
+## Frequently Asked Questions

+### If I go to sleep, will Autocuts keep running my shortcuts in the background?

+The short answer is no. The trigger for Autocuts to run is you have to use your iPhone and opens apps that are tied to the Open App personal automation that runs Autocuts.
+If you are not using your iOS device, Autocuts won't be triggered.

-Normally, Autocuts will not work unless you are actively using your phone throughout the day.
-If you want Autocuts to be running 24/7, you should create a shortcut that has a repeat loop calling Autocuts every 60 seconds.
+The long answer is maybe.
+If you want Autocuts while you're asleep, consider creating a shortcut that calls Autocuts every 60 seconds or so.
 You should keep the Shortcuts app open.
-Switching to another application will likely terminate the shortcut, as Shortcuts in iOS 13 do not run very long on their own in the background.
+Switching to another application will likely remove or suspend Shortcuts from memory.
+Your shortcut may want to lower the brightness of the display and

 <span id="troubleshooting"></span>
 ## Troubleshooting